stefanroex/redux-tree/README.md

 ## Caveats

-* Sets get converted to Maps.
+* Sets are converted to Maps.

 ## Todo

 * Code cleanup
-* Removal of code
+* Extra ref-types
+* Test if it works when state is removed
+* Remove Immutable.js rependency in library code (still requires the an immutable state)
+* Find a way to convert Sets back to Sets

 ## License